openSUSE/rstxml2docbook/README.rst

 as it is.

-The transformation from the single RST XML tree into DocBook 4 use the :file:`rstxml2db.xsl` stylesheet.
+The transformation from the single RST XML tree into DocBook 5 uses the :file:`rstxml2db.xsl` stylesheet.